Guidance

 2.1 Who this book is intended for

-Although we acknowledge all circumstances are unique, this book is primarily intended for the person or people responsible for handling the affairs and arrangements following the death of a Service Person, and so is acting as the first point of contact for handling legal, financial, and funeral arrangements.
+Although we acknowledge all circumstances are unique, this book is primarily intended for the person or people responsible for handling the affairs and arrangements following the death of a Service person, and so is acting as the first point of contact for handling legal, financial, and funeral arrangements.
 This is typically, but not limited to the Next of Kin, however, it may also be relevant to others.

 These responsibilities and decisions can sometimes appear overwhelming.
 This book aims to provide clear guidance to help navigate the immediate tasks and longer-term considerations.

-The VO may use this book to support the relevant individuals through the Defence related aspects of a Service death.
-Recognising that the emotional and practical impact of bereavement is often complex and shared by many, elements of this book can also be used as a resource for the wider family and those affected such as friends and colleagues, providing broader understanding and signposting.
+Recognising that the emotional and practical impact of bereavement is often complex and shared by many, the wider family and others affected such as friends and colleagues may also find elements of this book helpful in providing broader understanding and signposting.

 3. Immediate actions